 Those people who tell you that you cannot give your dog some chicken skin, steak trimmings, or a little cheese are wrong.
 Dogs do not need carbohydrates but they do need fats.
-If your dog is obese and you give her a high fat meal she may develop pancreatitis.
-(No one is really sure about the mechanism here, just that the problem is seen more in overweight spayed females that gorge on fat, like a big plate of turkey skin on Thanksgiving.
+If your dog is obese and you give her a high-fat meal, she may develop pancreatitis.
+(No one is really sure about the mechanism here, just that the problem is seen more in overweight, spayed females that gorge on fat, like a big plate of turkey skin on Thanksgiving.
 Vets call it National Pancreatitis Day.)

 A dog in good shape, however, will not suffer from eating a little fat added to her meal.
 Dogs all over the world live off of fatty meals with no ill effects.
-Pancreatitis is very serious and very dangerous, but telling the dog owning public that fat is toxic is like stating that sugar is poisonous because some kids have diabetes.
+Pancreatitis is very serious and very dangerous, but telling the dog-owning public that fat is toxic is like stating that sugar is poisonous because some kids have diabetes.

-A few eggs a week are not toxic: Raw eggs may prevent the ingestion of a vitamin but it is not necessary for your dog to consume that vitamin every day nor will your dog have any problems if she consumes eggs in moderation.
-She will still have a healthy coat if she does not consume the vitamin every day.
+Raw eggs contain avidin and may prevent the ingestion of biotin, a B vitamin, but it is not necessary for your dog to consume that vitamin every day nor will your dog have any problems if she consumes eggs in moderation.
+She will still have a healthy coat if she does not consume biotin every day.

 I guess the only healthy kind of a bone you can give 100% safely is a nylon bone, and the reason it does not cause problems is that the dogs do not like its taste or texture, and thus it is not chewed on.
 Since your dog will leave it in the yard untouched, the nylon bone is 100% safe.

 One web site published an article where an owner told of her dog dying only a few days after eating garlic; the story was reproduced on another web site as proof of the toxicity of garlic, and before long other “experts” were using the second web site as their evidence of the danger of garlic.

 Do you think they would get away with that type of conclusion if they were investigating a big industry?
 How about “coffee causes anemia.”
 They study it, determine it does not cause anemia, and then decide to recommend coffee no longer be consumed anyway.

 This is a dose-related toxicity.
-If your Great Dane eats an M&M there is no reason to call poison control.
+If your Great Dane eats an M&M, there is no reason to call poison control.
 If your teacup Yorkie happens to get into your secret store of Godiva dark chocolate and eats the whole box, however, you have a serious problem on your hands.

 If a four-pound dog eats about one ounce of dark chocolate, he can die.
 Dark chocolate (like the kind you put in chocolate chip cookies) is dangerous because it has high levels of theobromine, the toxic substance in chocolate.
 A Hershey’s bar is only 1.55 oz and milk chocolate so it only contains 6mg of theobromine per oz., nothing to worry about since the toxic dose of theobromine is about 100mg/kg.

-Nestle Toll House chocolates come in 6, 12, and 24-ounce sizes, and since they contain about 30mg/oz a big bag would be enough to kill a 15-pound dog.
+Nestle Toll House chocolates come in 6, 12, and 24-ounce sizes, and since they contain about 30mg/oz, a big bag would be enough to kill a 15-pound dog.
 Even if the dog does not die from the toxin in the chocolate, he might have enteritis or pancreatitis from all the sugar and fat.
 So, the thing to remember is that chocolate is toxic but it is not like “biting down on a hollow tooth filled with arsenic.”
 Be careful, keep the chocolate out of reach, but if the dog eats some do not freak out.

-2. Onions are toxic.
 They can cause a type of blood poisoning called hemolytic anemia.
 The red cells are weak and break up easily so the anemia doesn’t develop for several days.
 The only reports out there of onions causing problems are when the dog ate a cup or more—onions are only toxic when consumed at more than 0.5% of their body weight.

 It takes a lot of onions to cause toxicity so they can only be considered mildly toxic.

-4. Macadamia Nuts
+4. Macadamia nuts are toxic.

 There are not a lot of toxic substances out there you need to be careful of but there is a lot of hype about the few that do cause problems.
 I'm sure that if a group of Japanese researchers selected a bunch of our normal fruit and vegetables and fed high levels to dogs they would determine them dangerous.
 There is still a lot we do not know.

-© 2012 DrMark1961
+© 2012 Dr Mark